YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 ActionContext Addons
 --------------------

-The Action Context addons provide functionality that lives both on the server and client.
+The ``ActionContext`` addons provide functionality that lives both on the server and client.
 Each addon provides additional functions through a namespacing object that is appended to the ``ActionContext`` object.
 To use addons, function, the addons need to require addons.
 The default Mojito